Joseph Seelig OBE (Chair)

 Jess Barber – Volunteer Coordinator

-Since graduating, Jess has worked for Stagecoach Theatre Arts in Birmingham and works regularly as a Drama Facilitator creating workshops and collaborating with other educational arts groups.
-When she’s not working with BE FESTIVAL, Jess runs her own fitness classes (Fitsteps) and has recently started up her own theatre company which creates physical/movement theatre work.
+Since graduating, Jess has worked for Stagecoach Theatre Arts in Birmingham and works regularly as a Drama Facilitator creating workshops and collaborating with other educational arts organisations such as Secret City Arts and Ikon Gallery.
+Jess has worked with Kaye Winwood Projects and SHOUT Festival and really enjoys the hard work and excitement of preparing for a large event.
+When she’s not working with BE FESTIVAL, Jess runs her own Fitness Classes (Fitsteps) and is one half and a founding member of theatre company LYNNEBEC.

 Jack Ratcliffe – Web Designer